blakeohare/crayon/Tutorials/intro-intermediate/index.md

 # Code structure and Execution Starting Point

-Unlike most scripting languages, Crayon requires all code to be wrapped in a function or method within a class.
+Unlike most scripting languages, Crayon requires all code to be wrapped in a function or method within a class (much like Java/C#).
 Each program must have a function definition called `main` which is where execution begins.
 When the function ends, the program will end.
 The order of how things are defined is not important, nor is the name of the files they are in.
 File layout is also irrelevant as all code is more or less combined together into one big mushy ball at the beginning of the compilation phase, much like C# code within the same assembly.

 # Types, Variables, and Math

 Like most programming languages, there are types and variables.
 The basic types are the following:

 | Type | Description |